usaid-cs/yesterday-i-learned/random.md

 - A nude becomes artful if the woman in it carries an urn, sits on a plinth, or better, both at the same time.
 [Paraphrasing Terry Pratchett](https://discworldtour.tumblr.com/post/173478392227/tawnee-says-what-she-does-is-art-sarge-and-she).
 - [Proof-of-stake](https://www.investopedia.com/terms/p/proof-stake-pos.asp) ("if you have 3% of coins, you can mine 3% of new coins") makes hacking a blockchain disadvantageous for the people already with the largest stakes.
 - Mods can see deleted messages on Discord.
 - On [salt-based vs salt-free water softeners](https://www.rwatersystems.com/5-water-softener-scams-to-be-aware-of): "While salt free systems are good at scale prevention that is pretty much all they are good for.
 Salt Free Systems pretty much do nothing for you when it comes to softer skin and hair or getting rid of soap scum or hard water toilet rings.
-They also don’t do a whole lot towards getting rid of those unsightly water spots on your glass show wall doors or your dishes. (...)"
+They also don't do a whole lot towards getting rid of those unsightly water spots on your glass show wall doors or your dishes. (...)"
 - Softwood makes up 80% of all lumber production.
 - GitLab is [Y Combinator's first ever open-source company to go public](https://blog.ycombinator.com/gitlab-from-yc-to-ipo/).
 - [Dark mode saves only 8.5% of power when the screen's brightness is at 50%](https://www.forbes.com/sites/jvchamary/2021/07/31/phone-battery-life-dark-mode/).
 The savings is higher when the screen is at 100% brightness.